alvarobasso/advantage-frontend/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.2.

+## To do
+- Complete crud actions: update user
+- Fix paginator and count of items for table users
+- Improve validations on new user form
+- Add spiner loading between process
+- Review responsive for mobiles

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.